sotrh/learn-wgpu/docs/beginner/tutorial6-uniforms/README.md

 ## Uniform buffers and bind groups

 Cool, now that we have a uniform buffer, what do we do with it?
 The answer is we create a bind group for it.
-First we have to create the bind group layout.
+First, we have to create the bind group layout.

 ```rust
 let camera_bind_group_layout = device.create_bind_group_layout(&wgpu::BindGroupLayoutDescriptor {